ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 The usual purpose for a language's standard library is to provide a set of commonly needed helper routines, containers, etc. This is of course true for Rust too but Rust has an additional purpose for it's standard library: `unsafe` wrapping.

 In order to prove that Rust code is correct, the Rust compiler imposes a much more strict set of rules than other languages.
 So much so that the strictness of these rules in practice would prevent most useful programs from being written.
 Thus Rust has an escape hatch, the `unsafe` keyword, that eases some of the restrictions and denotes code where the programmer is responsible for proving correctness.

-It's a bit of a grand experiment, where a big part of the language development process has been simply to try to write real software within these constraints to discover cases where relaxing the rules is either necessary period or would make it easier to write software achieve properties other than safety, such as performance.
-This can lead to the creation of new language features and often general purpose but safe-to-use abstractions/helpers are proposed to address this need, and provide a wrapper for the necessary unsafe code.
-This then goes into the std library for everyone to use and is eventually considered a "stable" part of the Rust language.
+It's a bit of a grand experiment really because **a big part of the Rust language development process has been to simply try writing real software within these constraints and discover cases where relaxing the rules is either necessary period or would make it easier to write software that achieves properties other than safety, such as performance.** This leads to the creation of new language features and or general purpose but safe-to-use abstractions to provide a wrapper for the necessary unsafe code.
+This then goes into the compiler or std library for everyone to use and is eventually considered a "stable" part of the Rust language.

 # Writing and Vetting `unsafe` Code